Advertisement

 As all good hatches should, it’s at its best on a fast B-road, when modest performance becomes a bonus

-Surprise surprise, the A290 feels a bit out if its depth on a racetrack – 1,479kg and ‘only’ 217bhp will do that.
-But stay within the boundaries of physics, preferably on the road, and there’s proper playfulness baked into this car.
-As all good hatches should, it’s at its best on a fast B-road, when modest performance becomes a bonus… because you can deploy all of it more often.
-You can trim your line in the corners with a lift of the throttle and it clings on well when you take it by the scruff of the neck.
+This is not a hot hatch in the mould of old Renaultsports.
+It’s too heavy for that, with disinterested steering and a bland powertrain.
+But the chassis is keen and kept within the boundaries of physics there’s proper playfulness baked into this car.
+As with any good hot hatch, it does good work on a fast B-road.
+You can trim your line in corners with a lift of the throttle and it clings on well when you take it by the scruff of the neck.

-There are two distinct sides to its personality though – on one hand this is a car you could happily commute in every day, enjoying its refinement and the fact it's ridiculously easy to use.
-On the other, it’s clearly made by people who were prepared to sweat the handling details, and who know exactly how a hot hatch should behave.
+There are two distinct sides to its personality though – on one hand it’s clearly made by people who were prepared to sweat the handling details, and who know exactly how a hot hatch should behave, on the other this is a car you could happily commute in every day, enjoying its refinement and the fact it's ridiculously easy to use.
+Think of it as an urban hot hatch, a slice ‘n’ dice device for towns and cities and it’s right up there.

 The Rivals